sleepycrow/unote-be/README.md

 ## Setup

-Just set the MySQL login details in `v1/incl/sql.php` and you're off to the races!
+1. Set your MySQL login details in `v1/incl/sql.php`
+2. Set the appropriate ENV in `v1/incl/headers.php`